Staying Fit

 Social Security benefits would be paid as usual.
 The Social Security Administration (SSA) is not subject to the annual appropriations process.
 It has a permanent funding source.

-SSA’s shutdown contingency plan says applications for Social Security retirement benefits, survivor benefits, Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) would all continue to be accepted and processed.
+SSA’s shutdown contingency plan says applications for Social Security retirement benefits, survivor benefits, Social Security Disability Insurance and Supplemental Security Income would all continue to be accepted and processed.
 If you have a hearing scheduled, it would happen.
 The agency would also continue to issue new Social Security cards and replacement cards.
 Field offices and phone lines would remain open.

 A few customer services that are not considered essential would be suspended, including benefit verifications.